gurunandan-bhat/fcg/content/guild/board/rahuldesai.md

 twitter = 'https://twitter.com/reelreptile'
 +++

-A film critic and columnist, Rahul Desai writes for Film Companion and OTTPlay.
+A film critic and columnist, Rahul Desai writes for The Hollywood Reporter India and OTTPlay.
 In his spare time, he runs a weekly movie podcast called IIF.